benbc/benbc.github.com/source/_posts/2013-01-27-a-simple-enlive-example.markdown

 [nolen]: https://github.com/swannodette/enlive-tutorial/ "David Nolen's tutorial"

 So, having wrestled with this for a while (and having surface after a longish dive in the Enlive source code), I've put together a [basic example] [github-project], which I think takes a reasonable, minimal approach to using Enlive for a simple web application.
+It is not intended to be a complete introduction to what Enlive can do; for that, read the tutorials and [documentation] [enlive].

 When using Enlive, it's helpful to know that the library generally uses an internal data structure representation of HTML (called *nodes*